unl-nimbus-lab/pymavswarm/.github/ISSUE_TEMPLATE/bug_report.md

 *A clear and concise description of what you expected to happen.*

-## Screenshots
+## Stack Traceback

-*If applicable, provide the traceback for the error.
-Ensure that this traceback is provided using code formatting.*
+*If applicable, provide the stack traceback for the error.
+Ensure that this trace is provided using code formatting.*

 ## Project Version